-In discharging this overall responsibility, the Authority is responsible for putting in place Droper arrangements for the governance of dits affairs, facilitating the effective exercise of Dits functions, which include arrangements for the management of risk.
-Apart from employing Notes own officers and advisers the Authority also receives support services from officers of Barnsley Metropolitan Borough Council (BMBC) under the terms of a service level agreement.
+In discharging this overall responsibility, the Authority is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, which include arrangements for the management of risk.
+Apart from employing its own officers and advisers the Authority also receives support services from officers of Barnsley Metropolitan Borough Council (BMBC) under the terms of a service level agreement.